is an expansion of the original DOA5, originally adding 5 new

 appreciate.
 On the flipside, the overall "heart" of the series has

-clearly switched gears from dynamic 3D fighting, to lesser widely-accepted
+clearly switched gears from dynamic 3D fighting to a less widely-accepted

 "agenda" such as: